top of page

 • Complex Landscaping – A patio that requires a lot of upkeep can be a turnoff for buyers who don’t want extra work.
 Simple and low-maintenance is better.

-Affordable Patio Upgrades That Boost Home Value
+Section 5: Affordable Patio Upgrades That Boost Home Value

 You don’t have to spend a fortune to make your patio look great.
 If you’re looking for a budget-friendly remodel that still adds value, focus on: